 - Construction comprised of a whopping 60% Dyneema

-- Sold w/ included knee & hip armor
+- Sold w/ race-derived knee & hip armor

 - Equipped w/ adjustable knee armor positioning